Original Saltwater Fly Patterns

 Assassin Shrimp (2007)

 The Assassin Shrimp is a remarkably versatile shrimp pattern that is effective on many saltwater game fish, including striped bass, tautog, seatrout, weakfish, snappers and bonefish.
-This lightly-weighted, simple shrimp imitation may be fished on the bottom in shallow water where it’s an ideal choice for sight-casting to stripers, bonefish or tautog, or it may be fished blind at mid-depth where it is a reliable fly choice for striped bass throughout the spring and summer in protected inshore waters, such as estuaries, bays and harbors.
+This lightly-weighted simple shrimp imitation may be fished on the bottom in shallow water where it’s an ideal choice for sight-casting to stripers, bonefish or tautog, or it may be fished blind at mid-depth where it is a reliable fly choice for striped bass throughout the spring and summer in protected inshore waters, such as estuaries, bays and harbors.
 The Assassin Shrimp rides hook-point-up, making it somewhat snag-proof and perfect for blind-casting grass beds in morning and evening low-light periods.
+The Assassin mimics both sand and grass shrimp that are found throughout the inshore waters of the Northeast.

 THREAD: White Danville’s Flat Waxed Nylon